eeronomicon/drupal-shiftcipher/README.txt

 Present a custom form with 3 text inputs.
 We want you to use text inputs rather than radio buttons or menus so that you can practice validation.
 One input should be a shift value, one should be a direction, and the third should be the phrase to be encrypted.
 Then you should redirect to a second page to show the result - the encoded phrase.
-Here are a couple examples of input and output.

 * The shift value is the number of places to shift each letter over.
 * If the shift direction is "right" then you will add the shift value.
 For example: "a" with a shift value of 1 and a direction of right would become "b".
 A shift direction of "left" with a shift value of 1 would turn "b" into "a".
 * If the shift amount takes you over the bounds of the alphabet then cycle back to the beginning.
 For example: a shift value of 3 with the direction of right would turn "z" into "c".